 CG: As you want to explore and go deeper with breathwork, I always recommend to experience a full breathwork journey within an integrous container held by a trained facilitator when you are starting out.
 Conscious connected breathing is incredibly powerful and it’s important to have support as you open fully and release because sustainable shifts happen when you feel safe and fully held.

 In the meantime, however, one simple way to practice at home is to take three deep, full breaths.
 This is enough to reset your system and create space to choose how to respond versus react.
 When you’re able to incorporate this on a daily basis, you’ll see remarkable shifts happen.

 Consciously connecting your breathing for even 10-15 minutes a day creates deeply positive support for your body, mind and soul.

 I also recommend The Presence Process by Michael Brown, an incredible book that takes you on a journey into yourself through the exploration of your breath.

 I welcome anyone to get in touch with me and I am happy to chat more to provide breathwork resources and support to support the journey home from the head to your heart.
 Learn more about Carmen carmenganne.com or on FB and IG @wildflowerretreats.

 _ _ _

 Looking for a breathwork event or teacher closer to home?
-Click here and choose the category ‘breathwork’ and your state or province.
-If you’re in the Lower Mainland, check out this page, which offers a great list of the breathwork events and teachers we’d recommend exploring around Vancouver, click here.
+Explore Head + Heart and choose the category ‘breathwork’ and your state or province.
+If you’re in the Lower Mainland, this guide to breathwork in Vancouver offers a great list of the breathwork events and teachers we’d recommend exploring.